 i.
 Attorney's demand letter stating civil and criminal penalties for failure to settle a breach of contract

 j.
-Rule 3.4(i) of the Virginia Rules of Professional Conduct applies only to attorney disciplinary proceedings; therefore, the Legal Ethics Committee has ruled that it would not be improper for a lawyer to threaten the obligor of delinquent child support payments with suspension proceedings under Code § 63.1-263.1 or other relevant Code sections.
+Rule 3.4(i) of the Virginia Rules of Professional Conduct applies only to attorney disciplinary proceedings; therefore, it would not be improper for a lawyer to threaten the obligor of delinquent child support payments with suspension proceedings under Code § 63.1-263.1 or other relevant Code sections.
 LEO 1621.

 k.
 In the Matter of Sa'ad El-Amin, VSB No. 93-032-0694 (VSB Disc.
 Bd.
 1994) the Respondent, on